 h.
 Raise funds to support the purposes of the FCDPC;

 i.
 Perform such other duties as may be required by the FCDPC;

 l.
 Determine Party Districts and Apportionment.

 2. Party Districts.
 FCDPC shall be comprised of residents of Fulton County who are elected to represent Party Districts.
-For each State House Seat which district is located partly or wholly in Fulton County, that portion of the State House Seat District which is located in Fulton County shall constitute a Party District.
+Each County Commission District in Fulton County shall constitute a Party District.